-Marco earned his J.D., cum laude, from Brooklyn Law School, where he served as Associate Managing Editor and Senior Staff of the Brooklyn Journal of International Law.
-Marco was also a member of Brooklyn Law School’s award-winning International Criminal Court (ICC) Moot Court Competition team, achieving a first place finish in the 2016 Regional Round for the Americas and Caribbean and reaching the semifinals of the international round (top nine out of 60 teams from 44 countries) held in The Hague, the Netherlands.
-Marco earned his B.S., summa cum laude, from Farmingdale State College.
+Marco earned his Juris Doctor, cum laude, from Brooklyn Law School, where he served as Associate Managing Editor and Senior Staff of the Brooklyn Journal of International Law.
+Marco was also a competitor on Brooklyn Law School’s award-winning International Criminal Court Moot Court Competition team, achieving a first-place finish in the Americas and Caribbean regional round and reaching the semifinals of the international round held in The Hague, Netherlands.
+Marco earned his Bachelor of Science, summa cum laude, from Farmingdale State College.

 Marco is fluent in Spanish.

 2022, Ninth Circuit

 U.S. District Court

 2019, Eastern District of New York